MaDix31/nudging_project_2.0/README.md

-# oTree_FFM
+# Nudging project
-a pilot experiment to test a possible switching from ztree to otree at the university of Frankfurt
+This is a pilot experiment to test a possible switching from ztree to otree at the university of Frankfurt.

+In this experiment we'll test for unintended consequences of the default option nudge.

 # useful hints
 - for implementation: